-The First Noble Truth teaches us that everyone that is unenlightened will experience discontentedness.
-This causes the vast majority people to have problems in life.
-If you’re dealing with a lot of stress, then you might wind up having issues with anxiety or depression.
-It isn’t possible to completely eliminate sources of stress from your life as that would be aversion, but you can learn to eliminate discontentedness 100% by using certain methods found on The Eightfold Path as discovered and declared by Gotama Buddha.
-That is if it is taught and understood properly.
-One of the spokes on the path’s Dhamma wheel is Right Concentration – singleness of mind.
-Right Concentration is cultivated by Breathing Mindfulness Meditation.
+The First Noble Truth teaches us that all beings who are not yet enlightened will experience suffering and discontent.
+This can cause many problems in life, such as anxiety and depression.
+While it’s not possible to eliminate all sources of stress, we can learn to eliminate discontentment by using certain methods found on the Eightfold Path, as discovered and declared by Gotama Buddha, if they are taught and understood properly.
+One of the spokes on the path’s Dhamma wheel is Right Concentration, which is cultivated by Breathing Mindfulness Meditation.
 Right Mindfulness is also cultivated through Breathing Mindfulness Meditation.

 Anyone Can Learn to Meditate

-Some people think of meditation as a spiritual practice, and it is for many people.
-However, meditation can also simply be a method for calming yourself down and focusing.
-Anyone can learn how to meditate since it is rather simple to do.
-It’s going to be easy to learn how to meditate for short periods of time to alleviate stress.
+Meditation is often seen as a spiritual practice, but it can also simply be a method for calming oneself down and focusing.
+Anyone can learn how to meditate, as it’s a rather simple process.
+It’s easy to learn how to meditate for short periods of time to alleviate stress

 Meditation as a Daily Practice

 Using Meditation to Calm Down in the Moment

-When attempting to meditate, you should strive to find a place for thirty minutes that you can spend quietly meditating.
+When meditating, try to find a quiet place where you can spend thirty minutes.
 The basic idea is to catch your thoughts as they wander and try to maintain focus on only the breath.
-Every time the monkey mind wanders, recognize it, catch it, and bring the focus back to the breath with awareness to any sensations felt in the body.
-Remember to just breathe slow, subtle and deep while relaxing.
-Breaths should last 10-20 seconds on the way in and 10-20 seconds on the way out.
+Every time your mind wanders, recognize it, catch it, and bring the focus back to the breath with awareness of any sensations felt in the body.
+Remember to breathe slowly, subtly, and deeply while relaxing.
 The slower and longer the breath, the more focus it will require to maintain it.
-That is the idea to limit wandering thoughts.
-You are essentially training your mind and meditation should be thought of as a training regimen.
+Meditation is essentially training your mind, so think of it as a training regimen.